 The suffix <-ed> spells three sounds: /Id, t, d/.
-In this lesson, you’ll find a learning video, sample word list, and decodable story.
+In this lesson, you’ll find a learning video and sample word list.

 When I teach the suffix <-ed>, I teach one sound at a time.
 If we are studying the suffix <-ed> that sounds like /Id/ after a “t” or a “d”, we start with reading a few words with that ending sound.
 I introduce the sound with the video, model how to read, and then allow the student to practice.

 After the student reads a few words, we create a chart with three columns for the dictation practice.
 Your students can quickly jot the chart down in their student journals.

 After the introduction of the video, the individual practice in decoding, and the dications exercises is the decodable story that is shared below.
 You will find that it primarily contains words with short-vowel sounds because up to this point, that is what the student has learned.
 We take our time building solid skills before moving on to new and more complex patterns.